 On Friday, Sept.
 15 and Saturday, Sept.
 16, the New Hampshire Boat Museum (NHBM) will host the 13th biennial Wolfeboro Vintage Race Boat Regatta on Wolfeboro Bay.
 WOLFEBORO - On Friday, Sept.
 15 and Saturday, Sept.
-16, the New Hampshire Boat Museum (NHBM) will host the 13th biennial Wolfeboro Vintage Race Boat Regatta on Wolfeboro Bay.
-Sanctioned by the Vintage and Historic Division of the American Power Boat Association (APBA), the event features dozens of vintage boats, including small outboards, Grand Prix hydroplanes, Jersey Skiffs and Gold Cup racing boats.
-COURTESY PHOTO The Regatta is a free spectator event. " This is so much fun to watch as a spectator," said NHBM Executive Director Martha Cummings, who noted the Regatta features several social events with the Awards Dinner on Saturday, Sept.
-16 at Wolfeboro Inn open to the public.
-"It's a great chance to meet the drivers, many of whom come from across the nation and Canada to participate," she added.
+16, the New Hampshire Boat Museum (NHBM) will host the 13th biennial Wolfeboro Vintage Race Boat Regatta on Wolfeboro Sanctioned by the Vintage and Historic Division of the American Power Boat Association (APBA), the event features dozens of vintage boats, including small outboards, Grand Prix hydroplanes, Jersey Skiffs and Gold Cup racing boats.
+The Regatta is a free Nami Yu.

+spectator event. " This is so much fun to watch as a spectator," said NHBM Executive Director Martha Cummings, who noted the Regatta features several social events with the Awards Dinner on Saturday, Sept.
+16 at Wolfeboro Inn open to the pub- "It's a great chance to meet the drivers, many of whom come from across the nation and Canada to participate," she added.
 Race boat heats take place on Friday, Sept.
 15 and Saturday, Sept.
 16 from 8 a.m. to 5 p.m.
-The Awards Dinner takes place at Wolfeboro Inn from 6 p.m. to 9:30 p.m. with tickets priced at \$65 per person.
-To see a full schedule of events, or purchase tickets to the Awards Dinner, visit nhbm.org/ the-regatta.
+The Awards Dinner takes place at Wolfeboro Inn GILFORD - Hope Ministries, First United Method- Pastor Yu is originally from In-Cheon, South ist Church of Gilford, welcomes its new pastor, Rev.